inc4/wns-contracts/README.md

   - Wait 60 seconds before [registration](<https://docs.ens.domains/registry/eth#commit-reveal:~:text=Note%20this%20does%20require%20an%20on%2Dchain%20transaction.%20After%20having%20committed%20it%20is%20recommended%20to%20wait%20at%20least%20the%20MIN_COMMITMENT_AGE%20(~60%20seconds)%20before%20registering.>)

-  - To register a name using this [functionality](https://github.com/inc4/wns-contracts/blob/2abe48d6cfa57016b5960bc64216970e31f68e93/contracts/ethregistrar/ETHRegistrarController.sol#L168).
+  - To register a name use this [functionality](https://github.com/inc4/wns-contracts/blob/2abe48d6cfa57016b5960bc64216970e31f68e93/contracts/ethregistrar/ETHRegistrarController.sol#L168).
 The difference between the standard method of buying a name is that the required amount of USDC.e is passed as an additional parameter to the function call.

+### Renew a name with USDC.e

+- The tenant must provide approval for this transaction in the contract using the built-in mechanism of the USDC.e smart contract, similar to the [ERC20.approve](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) smart contract.

+- Then you need to check the approval operation using the built-in method of the USDC.e smart contract, similar to the [ERC20.allowance](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-allowance-address-address-) smart contract.

+- To renew a name use this [functionality](https://github.com/inc4/wns-contracts/blob/64eb082385e9b9203f597fb8a371a8d0029b33ee/contracts/ethregistrar/ETHRegistrarController.sol#L243).
+The difference between the standard method of renew a name is that the required amount of USDC.e is passed as an additional parameter to the function call.

+### Withdraw USDC.e funds

+- For withdrawal of USDC.e funds use this [functionality](https://github.com/inc4/wns-contracts/blob/64eb082385e9b9203f597fb8a371a8d0029b33ee/contracts/ethregistrar/ETHRegistrarController.sol#L291).
+Withdrawal of funds is similar to withdrawal of WBT funds.

 ## Developer guide